 Based on this input, IMs and RUs then started to define the possible approaches for a new process.
 After several years of planning in the TTR project, the redesigned timetabling process finally took shape as an innovative and market-oriented process.
 For more information, click here.

-Infrabel and Prorail have jointly started a Timetable Redesign (TTR) Pilot Project between Antwerp and Rotterdam, in cooperation with RNE, FTE, Rail Freight Corridor North Sea - Mediterranean and the concerned RUs.
+Infrabel and Prorail have jointly started a TTR Pilot Project, which from 2022 consists of the lines between Amsterdam and Brussels in cooperation with RNE, FTE, Rail Freight Corridor North Sea - Mediterranean and the concerned RUs.

-The goal of this project is to test part of the TTR concept from timetable 2020, including the publication of a Capacity Model for the concerned lines, and an offer for “Rolling Planning”.
+The goal of this project is to gradually implement elements of the TTR process, including the publication of a Capacity Model for the concerned lines, and an offer for “Rolling Planning”.

 All pilot specificities can be found via the following portal: https://cms.rne.eu/ttr-communication-platform.

 - The Pilot Information Document : it describes all specificities concerning the request process, deadlines, allocation priority rules, etc.;

 - A folder containing an overview of the Temporary Capacity Restrictions;

 - Info on the Capacity Model for the concerned lines.